Complete Cookie Knowhow

 We would also like to inform you of various promotions, goods and services that may be of interest to you.
 These would come from any of our chains, including Currys, PC World and Partmaster Direct, from our affiliates, or from carefully selected third parties.
 You may be contacted by post, email, telephone, SMS or such other means as we regard as appropriate, including new technology.
 If you wish to receive these communications, please tick the ‘Yes’ box when entering your personal details.
 You may unsubscribe at a later date, if you wish - ‘Your rights’ section below.

 (2) You can ask us not to send you future marketing communications.
-To do this, simply email privacy@KNOWHOW.COM .
-Type ‘No Marketing’ in the subject line and then the following in the main text:
+To do this, simply click this link and submit your details.

 (3) You also have the right to request a copy of any personal information we hold about you.
-To do this, simply write to us at the following address, enclosing a cheque for £10 payable to DSG Retail Limited to cover our administration costs:
+To do this, simply write to us at the following address.
+Please enclose a cheque for £10 payable to DSG Retail Limited to cover our administration costs and proof of ID such as a copy of your driving licence or a recent utility bill:

 DSG Retail Limited